VanduFido/pdsnd_github/README.md

 Explore US Bikeshare data

 ### Description
-This Project was completed as part of the core curriculum for an Udacity Nanodegree.
-It explores US bikeshare data, providing an interactive program where users can explore the data in a personalized way.
+This project explores US bikeshare data, providing an interactive program where users can explore the data in a personalized way.

 ### Files used
 bikeshare.py